Kaushl2208/Kaushl2208/README.md

 - 🔭 I’m currently working on fossology/atarashi
-- 🌱 I’m currently learning Python, Bussiness Analytics and Data Science
+- 🌱 I’m currently learning Python,DevOps, Bussiness Analytics and Data Science
 - 👯 I’m looking to collaborate on Projects related to my skills
 - 🤔 I’m looking for help with fossology/nirjas
 - 💬 Ask me about Software Development and Universal Facts